chasharpur/uk-compare/README.md

 I will pass over problems 2 and 3 for now.

 ## Constructing the suffix tree
-Ukkonen's algorithm is simple enough but hard to understand in detail.
+Ukkonen's algorithm is hard to understand in detail.
 I made an effort to explain it fully in the C language some years ago [2].
+In simpler terms his method is to examine the suffixes by moviong through the text from left to right, rather than, more usually, proceding right to left.
-In simpler terms Ukkonen's method is to examine the suffixes starting from left to right.
-This means that the "suffixes" are all incomplete until the end of the text is reached.
-This also means that the time taken ought to be proportional to N cubed.
-However, using a couple of tricks the time is reduced to LINEAR (proportional to N) especially by the use of links between the branches of the unfinished tree.
-The algorithm essentially remembers where it last was and uses this information to avoid going back to the root as each suffix is added.
-It is a bit like a monkey travelling through the jungle by swinging from tree to tree instead of laboriously climbing each one in turn.
+Ukkonen's back-to-front approach increases the time complexity from N squared to N cubed.
+However, by using a couple of tricks, the time is reduced to LINEAR (proportional to N) especially by the use of links between the branches of the unfinished tree.
+The algorithm essentially remembers where it last was and so avoids having to go back to the root as each new suffix is added.
+It is a bit like a monkey travelling through the jungle by swinging from tree to tree instead of laboriously climbing each tree in turn.

 ## To do
 At the moment all I have working is Ukkonen's algorithm extended to two